go-aah/docs/faq.md

 $ curl https://aahframework.org/install-cli | bash
 #	OR
 $ wget -qO- https://aahframework.org/install-cli | bash

+# Also can be used with version number as a argument
+$ curl -s https://aahframework.org/install-cli | bash -s v0.13.0
+#	OR
+$ wget -qO- https://aahframework.org/install-cli | bash -s v0.13.0
 ```

 ##### Via Homebrew - macOS and Linux